Prepare organizational data

 Video: How to structure the organizational data file

-The following must be supplied with the exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but the other text attributes are.
+The following must be supplied with the exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but Organization is.

 - Organization (case sensitive)

 The attributes can be in any order in the file.
-However, the names of these required attributes are reserved, which means that you cannot use them as the names of custom attributes.
+However, the names of these required attributes are reserved and cannot be used as the names of any new custom attributes.

 Reserved optional attributes

-These are reserved column headers for attributes that are currently used only to filter and group data.
-As indicated, FunctionType and SupervisorIndicator are case sensitive.
+These are reserved column headers for attributes that are currently used to calculate, filter, and group data.
+As indicated, FunctionType, LevelDesignation, and SupervisorIndicator are case sensitive.
 LevelDesignation is used to calculate Redundant and Low quality meeting hours metrics, which won’t be available if LevelDesignation is not uploaded.

 |Attribute||Case sensitive?||If used, does a validation

 |Can be used as the name of a|

 These are any additional attributes you want to define to use in filtering and grouping data.

 - The maximum number of total attributes allowed in the system is 105, which includes the five required attributes.